“Saturn’s action is to condense aqueous

 Our forced march through the rush of ticket counters, standby lines, skycaps and rose-bearing Krishna seemed nigh on interminable.
 I fretted, she fussed, from the crab and sourdough bread stands along conveyor walkways shuttling us to Tier 3, Section G-18, where I was certain I’d parked the squareback.
 Or was it Tier 2, Section B-28… whatever, she paid.

 “Locking up, huh,” I said, dismissing Verniere altogether—rather a defensive move on my part as we finally chugged out onto Airport Drive.
 “See, the City’s welcome sign’s a cable car…George Moscone’s on there, the mayor clanging the bell…traffic’s not too bad.
 Better than Denver, or O’Hare…you leave the Toyota at the airport, did you?
 Look up at the hills there—where the fog’s rolling over.
-That’s because the ocean’s right on the other side, Moon…you’ve got to see the Pacific…we’re definitely not talking lake here!
-Yeah, ocean, bay—water, water everywhere…oh, you’re gonna love San Francisco, you’ll see.
+That’s because the ocean’s right on the other side, Moon…you’ve got to see the Pacific…ocean, bay—water, water everywhere…oh, you’re gonna love San Francisco, everybody does.
 Yeah, I’m getting more and more psyched you came out…hungry, Moon?
 Sure, after the flight, you must…Denise’s place is really nice, right across from the park…tell you one thing, it’s much better flying out here…gotta be.
 The drive’s a…oh, beautiful and all, but Nevada…”

 We were halfway up the Bayshore Freeway to Candlestick Point before word one came from the shotgun side, over the radio crackling of ‘Love Is Thicker Than Water’ by Andy Gibb.
 “Eat this, Kenny.
 Here, open—before your tongue implodes.”